Mike Birbiglia Net Worth: How a Sleepwalking Storyteller Built His Comedy Fortune

 Mike’s gotten pretty business-savvy over the years.
 He started his own production company, creating more than just his own shows.
 Working with United Talent Agency and William Morris Endeavor has opened doors to bigger opportunities.

 Speaking engagements bring in serious money.
 Whether he’s talking at colleges or corporate events, people pay good money to hear Mike share his experiences.
-And yes, he makes them laugh too!
+And yes, he makes them laugh, too!

 Philanthropic Work and Personal Life

 Living in New York City isn’t cheap, but Mike keeps things pretty reasonable.
 No crazy expensive cars or giant mansions.
-He’s more likely to spend money on experiences or investments than flashy stuff.
+He’s more likely to spend money on experiences or investments than on flashy stuff.

 Family life with Jen and Oona has actually helped his career grow.
 His stories about being a husband and dad have given him new material, and audiences love it.
 Plus, having a stable personal life helps make smart money decisions easier.